mason-bially/500locol-ecs/manuscript.md

 We'll have to remember that this invalidates iterators on the entity.

+### Actual API

+We have been moving towards this for a bit, but it's time to finally have an actual API for the components.

 ### Events

 One last important form of ergonomics we could use are events.
-Ways to respond to various changes.
+Ways to respond to various changes automatically.
+Now that we have an API, we can do this step.